SuperOfficeDocs/superoffice-docs/docs/developer-portal/reference/partner-settings.md

 so.client:
 ---

-# Company settings
+# Partner settings

 These settings may only be changed by SuperOffice app managers.
 Contact us via chat or support if you want to request any changes.

-![Company settings in the SuperOffice Developer Portal -screenshot][img1]
+![Partner settings in the SuperOffice Developer Portal -screenshot][img1]

 | Setting | Description | How-tos | Read more |
 |---|---|---|---|